Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-Thomas Webster, a 20-year NYPD veteran, was the primary Capitol riot defendant to be tried on an assault cost and the primary to current a jury with a self-defense argument.
+Thomas Webster, a 20-year NYPD veteran, was the primary Capitol riot defendant to be tried on an assault charge and the first to present a jury with a self-defense argument.

-Jurors deliberated for lower than three hours before they convicted Webster of all six counts in his indictment, including a charge that he assaulted Metropolitan Police Division officer Noah Rathbun with a harmful weapon, a metallic flagpole.
-The assault cost alone is punishable by up to 20 years in jail, though sentencing tips doubtless will recommend a significantly shorter jail term.
+Jurors deliberated for lower than three hours earlier than they convicted Webster of all six counts in his indictment, together with a cost that he assaulted Metropolitan Police Department officer Noah Rathbun with a dangerous weapon, a steel flagpole.
+The assault cost alone is punishable by up to 20 years in jail, though sentencing tips probably will advocate a significantly shorter prison term.

 Rathbun testified that he didn’t punch or decide a battle with Webster as a violent mob attacked the Capitol on Jan.
 6, 2021, disrupting Congress from certifying Joe Biden’s 2020 presidential election victory over then-President Donald Trump.